molily/molily.de/_posts/2017-06-01-amp-copyright-law.md

 layout: post
 title: A short note on Google AMP and the German copyright law
 description: AMP will intensify the tensions between German publishers and Google
-keywords: Google, AMP, copyright, mobile
+keywords: Google, AMP, copyright, mobile web
 lang: en
 ---